Linisco5/final_project/README.md

-# Final project: Images clasifiers
+# Final project: Images classifiers
 Final project Image clasification using ML

-Clasification of images made in electric transport charging station (there is any transport in charging zone or not).<br/>
+Classification of images made in electric transport charging station (there is any transport in charging zone or not).<br/>
-Used CNN custom architecture, transfer learning with *ResNet50*, *MobileNet*, *VGG16*, *Xception* and *SVM clasifier*.
+Used CNN custom architecture, transfer learning with *ResNet50*, *MobileNet*, *VGG16*, *Xception* and *SVM classifier*.

 ## Packages
 All needed packages are in *requirements.txt* file.